 Airbus maintains a customer support centre in Moscow tasked with helping Airbus customers operate their fleet safely, comfortably and profitably.
 In conjunction with offices in Toulouse, France, the support centre provides technical assistance to all operators of Airbus jetliners in Russia and the CIS, whether flying aircraft directly purchased from Airbus or flown on lease.
 The centre also regularly sets up seminars and conferences for Airbus customers dedicated to various support topics as well as new Airbus services and tools aimed at simplifying the work of technical staff.

 Airbus manages several projects with the Interstate Aviation Committee, the Russian Civil Aviation Authorities, and the ministry of Transport of Russia and participates in numerous seminars and conferences on the development of flight safety.

 Close strategic partnerships are a key Airbus priority within Russia, as demonstrated by UTair – one of Russia’s major airlines – which is operating Airbus rotary-wing aircraft in harsh Siberian conditions.
 Gazpromavia Aviation has successfully operated eight light-twin H135s in difficult conditions with an excellent fleet availability rate, demonstrating the perfect adaptability of Airbus helicopters for pipeline surveillance and utility missions.

-Airbus is the only Western manufacturer to offer this level of presence and availability and also the first to have a Russian partner: Transas which supplied avionics for eight H135s purchased by Gazpromavia before becoming the H135 serial avionics supplier upon request.
+Airbus is the only Western manufacturer to offer this level of presence and availability and also is the first to have a Russian partner: Transas, which supplied avionics for the eight H135s, purchased by Gazpromavia before becoming the H125's, H130's and H135’s avionics supplier upon request.